AlexSKuznetsov/prisma-express/README.md

 }
 ```

-- go to [localhost:3000/api/data](localhost:3000/api/data) for getting data from server, and you will see data like this:
+- Get data [localhost:3000/api/data](http://localhost:3000/api/data) and you will see data like this:

 ```
 [